 Just like talking to someone in person or on the telephone, having a conversation through Snaps and Chats allows you to express whatever is on your mind at the time, without automatically creating a permanent record of everything you’ve ever said.
-Of course, you can choose to save a Snap before you send it and recipients can always take screenshots—Snapchat makes it easy to save what’s important and discard the rest.
+Of course, you can also choose to save a Snap before you send it and recipients can always take screenshots.
+You can also save a message in Chat by pressing and holding on it — Snapchat makes it easy to save what’s important and discard the rest.

 If Snaps are about having conversations with select people, Stories are about expressing yourself to a wider audience.
 You can share your Story with your friends or the entire Snapchat community.
-Snaps in your Story are posted for 24 hours, giving your friends more time to see what you’ve posted.
-You can remove the Snaps in your Story at any time and anyone can save them.
+Sometimes, if a public My Story is popular, it may be featured in Discover and elsewhere to reach a wide audience.
+Snaps in your Story are posted for 24 hours.
+You can also remove the Snaps in your Story at any time and anyone can save them.

 Memories makes it simple to browse and edit Snaps that you’ve saved, and reminisce anytime.

 Memories was developed with privacy and security in mind.
 We recognized early on that just because someone wants to remember something, doesn’t mean that they want to share it with others.
 We all have private thoughts and moments, which some people might keep in a diary or family photo album.
 Backing them up online helps prevent them from being lost, but you shouldn’t have to sacrifice your privacy or security.
 That’s why when you move a Snap to “My Eyes Only” and select a passphrase, it is protected by strong encryption and no one can view it without the passphrase.
 Not even us.
 But be careful, that goes for you too!
 If you forget your passphrase, there’s no way to recover it.